William Hulme's Grammar School: Old Building

 The original part of the school was designed by A. H. Davies-Colley in 1886–1887 as a large, high (up to four storeys) building of red brick and yellow terracotta.
 There is a hall of c.1910 in the same style.
 Both buildings are symmetrical.
 The building lies on top of a large tunnel network.
 In the original building, there is a ground floor hall surrounded by balconies on many levels.
 The main staircase is opposed by large stained glass windows.
 The basement level was refurbished on one side in 2007 in order to allow lessons to be held in two small classrooms.
 At the front of the school in the basement are the staff changing rooms and medical centre.

 The stage of the main hall lies opposite the hall entrance, above which are a number of oil paintings of previous headmasters.
 A portrait of Patriarca was commissioned in 2008.
 Around the oak-panelled walls of the hall are boards bearing the names of old boys who have been awarded Scholarships or Exhibitions to Oxford or Cambridge, long serving teachers and all past headmasters.
 Above these are numerous house flags and shields.
 On the west wall is the stage staff balcony.
 Beneath the balcony is the organ.
 There is also a fairly new grand piano which is frequently used for public concerts and recitals.
 Beneath the main hall was originally the changing rooms but is now the music department which is equipped with an older grand piano in the rehearsal studio, along with several upright pianos and a number of computers and keyboards.

-Science Block

-Leaving the old building from the back, one enters the north quad.
-Opposite is the science block, which was built in 1927.
-It houses approximately 10 Physics, Chemistry, Biology and Geology laboratories and also classrooms for Sports Science, Economics and Business Studies, along with the Activities Studio.
-There are darkroom facilities within the physics department.
-It has been extended twice.
-The first extension, in the 1940s, added 4 labs at the north end of the building.
-Its purpose, according to the Headmaster at the time, was to "prosecute study and further the development of truth; if that can't be done, what else is there?"
-The second extension was in January 1985.
-The gap at the back between the then-Donner library and the 'old' biology laboratory was filled to give a new biology lab and a multi-purpose large lab.
-The latter of these was refurbished in 2002 as the Dr Barnes Laboratory, in memory of Dr David Barnes, head of physics, who died suddenly whilst training in 2000.